I evaluate products and clearly explain their features based on my background as a technology writer with a Master of Science degree.

 Now, with YouTube TV, I can record all my favorite news programs and watch on my time.
 When they mention an important news item is coming up, I can fast forward until I find it.
 That saved an awful lot of time that I used to waste watching through entire newscasts just to catch one important report.

 The service includes all local broadcast networks and most cable networks.
 The table below shows what they offer for the standard monthly fee.

 All ESPN Channels

-It also includes YouTube Red Originals, which normally would be another $10 a month, but it’s included in the $35 monthly fee.
+It also includes YouTube Red Originals at no extra cost, which normally would be another $10 a month if bought separately.

-The following are still missing: Comedy Central, Food Network, Nickelodeon, Spike, Starz, Cinemax, MTV, and HBO.
-However, they are continually working on negotiating deals.
+The following are still missing: Hallmark, Lifetime, History, Spike, Cinemax, and HBO.
+However, Google is continually working on negotiating deals to add more networks.

 Review of Benefits

 - No need to rent a cable box.